-Question: What is the testing type and what are the commonly used testing types?
+30. What is testing type and what are the commonly used testing types?

-Answer: Testing type is a standard procedure is followed to get an expected test outcome.
+Testing type is a standard procedure that is followed to get an expected test outcome.

-- Unit Testing: To test the smallest code of an application.
+- Unit Testing: Tests the smallest code of an application.

 - API Testing: Tests the created API for the application.